Natural Art: The Photography of Brad Hill

 In the Field

-Here's a larger version (4800 pixel) of this unique Harbor Seal:
+Here's a larger version (4800 pixel) of my this triumphant Bald Eagle for your perusal:

 ADDITIONAL NOTES: